ocouch/wedding-website/README.md

 # Wedding Website
 A beautiful, feature rich, device friendly wedding website, built on from the efforts of @rampatra.
+This one's accessible from [jenandollie.net](https://jenandollie.net/).
+Still a work in progress, many features still to come.
-This one's accessible from [jenandollie.net](https://jenandollie.net/) _See [wedding.rampatra.com](http://wedding.rampatra.com/) for his demo.
+_See [wedding.rampatra.com](http://wedding.rampatra.com/) for his demo.
 Use invite code `271117` to RSVP._

 # Highlights